maratabdulin/MaratAbdulin/README.md

 - <b>Clipz</b></br>
 Educational project by UDEMY Angular course</br>
-Site is built on the Angular framework, enhanced with the robust capabilities of Firebase for seamless user data storage.
+The site is built in Angular framework, enhanced with the robust capabilities of Firebase for seamless user data storage.
 Experience a secure and user-friendly environment with authentication feature, ensuring that your data and interactions are protected.
 On website, you can browse through a collection of uploaded video clips and even customize their thumbnails.
 With the ability to upload and delete your own clips, you have full control over your personal collection of videos.</br>
 [<img src='https://img.shields.io/static/v1?label=&message=deploy&color=blueviolet&logo=Vercel'>](https://angular-clips-chi.vercel.app/)
 [<img src='https://img.shields.io/static/v1?label=&message=repository&color=lightgreen&logo=GitHub&logoColor=black'>](https://github.com/maratabdulin/angular-clips)

-- <b>PNG file converter</b></br> Site build in JavaScript with Rust to download and convert images to grayscale</br> [<img src='https://img.shields.io/static/v1?label=&message=deploy&color=blueviolet&logo=Vercel'>](https://rust-images-six.vercel.app/)
+- <b>PNG file converter</b></br> The site is built in JavaScript with Rust to download and convert images to grayscale</br> [<img src='https://img.shields.io/static/v1?label=&message=deploy&color=blueviolet&logo=Vercel'>](https://rust-images-six.vercel.app/)
 [<img src='https://img.shields.io/static/v1?label=&message=repository&color=lightgreen&logo=GitHub&logoColor=black'>](https://github.com/maratabdulin/rust-images)